InformaticsMatters/docker-fragnet-test/README.md

 default login and password (ne4j/neo4j) where you are forced to set a new password that you can use for suture sessions.

-With a password set you can also use `demo.py` that connects to the graph to print the number of nodes.
+With a password set you can also use `demo.py` with the password to connect to the graph to print the number of nodes.
 It assumes you have Python and a suitable neo4j package: -

-    ./demo.py blob1234
+    ./demo.py test1234

-Once that is complete a new container can be created that copies the contents of the `data` directory to where Neo4j expects its database files.
-That is done by running:
+Once that is complete a new container can be created that uses the password you've set and copies the contents of the pre-compiled `data` directory to where Neo4j expects its database files.
+That is done by running: -

     $ docker compose -f docker-compose-two.yml build